 RK argued that the different treatment she received as a recipient of MA in contrast to a recipient of SMP was unlawfully discriminatory.
 She argued it breached her rights under the ECHR, namely Article 14 when read with Article 8 and Article 1, Protocol 1.

 RK also argued that she suffered discrimination in the way set out in the European Court of Human Rights case of Thlimmenos v.
 Greece (2000) 31 EHRR 15.
 She argued that by treating MA in the same way as other types of unearned income, she had been treated similarly to people who were actually in a different situation to her.
 This, she argued, also amounted to unlawful discrimination.

 RK further claimed that the different treatment of SMP and MA is irrational, and contrary to provisions of the United Nations Convention on the Rights of the Child and United Nations Convention on the Elimination of All Forms of Discrimination against Women.

 The Department’s case

 The Department argued that RK’s case does not come within Article 14 ECHR because RK’s situation is not sufficiently analogous to that of a recipient of SMP.
-It highlighted differences between MA and SMP in support of its case, including that SMP is paid by an employer and that SMP is taxable, whereas MA is not.
+It highlighted differences between MA and SMP, including that SMP is paid by an employer and that SMP is taxable, whereas MA is not.

 The Department argued that even if RK’s case does come within Article 14, any difference in treatment between MA and SMP is justified by practical considerations.
 It referred to the fact that SMP is integrated within the Real Time Information system, whereas MA is not.
 It argued that this approach gives rise to efficiency, cost-effectiveness and reduction in scope for fraud and error.
 The Department also argued that the different treatment between MA and SMP was a conscious policy choice of the Government when the UC regime was introduced and that it aimed to incentivize long-term employment.